projectriff/riff/RFCs/RFC-0: Lightweight RFC process.md

     2. If we are moving forward the status goes to *Active*
     3. When there is a newer RFC that replaces this one the status goes to *Superseded* and the *Superseded By* gets updated with the number of the new RFC.

-### Immutability & Errata
-Once approved the existing body of the RFC should remain immutable.

-Once the proposed work starts, we likely will learn things that require minor changes to the RFC to keep it current.
-These changes should be captured in an *Errata* section at the end of the document rather than modifying the existing body of the  document directly.
-This is to highlight how the approach has changed, since initial discussion.

 ### Humble Advice
 Some things can be helpful to keep in mind when writing technical documents: